MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 ::: moniker-end

 > [!IMPORTANT]
 > Not all Markdown syntax is supported across all features.
-Each section in this article identifies the features, and the syntax supported with the **Supported in** line.
+Each section in this article identifies the features and the syntax supported with the **Supported in** line.

 ## Headers